Setting up baseline image versioning for web maps

 });

-Setting antialias: false removes MSAA (Multi-Sample Anti-Aliasing), which is notoriously non-deterministic across GPU architectures. preserveDrawingBuffer: true ensures the framebuffer contents remain intact after the render pass, allowing the test runner to capture the exact pixel state without requiring synchronous requestAnimationFrame polling.
-For authoritative guidance on WebGL context parameters and rendering guarantees, consult the WebGL Specification.
+Setting antialias: false removes MSAA (Multi-Sample Anti-Aliasing), which is notoriously non-deterministic across GPU architectures. preserveDrawingBuffer: true ensures the framebuffer contents remain intact after the render pass, allowing the test runner to capture the exact pixel state.
+For authoritative guidance on WebGL context parameters, consult the WebGL Specification.

 Network Interception & Tile Infrastructure Synchronization

-Tile infrastructure synchronization represents the most critical dependency in baseline versioning workflows.
-Map rendering engines cache tiles aggressively, and mismatched cache states between tile servers, CDNs, and local runners will produce inconsistent visual outputs.
-Relying on live tile endpoints during visual testing introduces network latency jitter, partial tile loads, and cache-busting discrepancies that invalidate baseline comparisons.
+Tile infrastructure synchronization is the most critical dependency in baseline versioning.
+Map rendering engines cache tiles aggressively, and mismatched cache states between tile servers, CDNs, and local runners produce inconsistent visual outputs.
+Relying on live tile endpoints introduces network latency jitter, partial tile loads, and cache-busting discrepancies that invalidate baseline comparisons.

-Network interception must be configured to mock all external tile requests.
-Using Playwright or Puppeteer, intercept *.png, *.pbf, and *.webp requests and serve pre-baked tile fixtures from a deterministic local server.
-This ensures that the test runner never depends on live CDN propagation or fluctuating tile cache states:
+Mock all external tile requests.
+Using Playwright, intercept *.png, *.pbf, and *.webp requests and serve pre-baked tile fixtures from a deterministic local server:

 await page.route('**/*.png', async (route) => {